 The triple bond of ozone is quite weak and one atom needs to be shed to make it stable again.
 So when it passes near another single oxygen atom or another (triple atomed) ozone molecule, the surplus (loose) atoms will break away and re-combine into oxygen pairs.

 All the time the sun shines on the upper atmosphere, a churning mass of billions of these reactions is happening.
 We call this the Ozone layer and the energy absorbed by it all, reduces the intensity of the UV light to a level that life on the Earth below can tolerate.

-In the upper atmosphere, there are very few other substances to react with, so the oxygen molecules just keep breaking down and re-combining with themselves (the exception being those aerosol pollutants that bind with the oxygen and actually break the cycle - thus causing the "hole" in the ozone layer).
+In the upper atmosphere, there are very few other substances to react with, so the oxygen molecules just keep breaking down and re-combining with themselves. (the exception being those aerosol pollutants that bind with the oxygen and actually block the cycle – thus causing the “hole” in the ozone layer).

 Normal oxygen is itself a very reactive gas which easily combines with other substances.
 It supports combustion and oxidises (or “breaks down”) many materials.
 For example when oxygen combines with iron, then rust (iron oxide) is formed.
 And the green tarnish on copper is copper oxide.
 Cooking oil goes rancid and beer and wine go “vinegary” when oxidised.